jblindsay/whitebox-tools/README.md

 ## Available Tools

-Eventually most of *Whitebox GAT'* approximately 450 tools will be ported to *WhiteboxTools*, although this is an immense task.
+Eventually most of *Whitebox GAT's* approximately 450 tools will be ported to *WhiteboxTools*, although this is an immense task.
 Support for vector data (Shapefile) reading/writing and a topological analysis library will need to be added to port any of the tools involving vector spatial data.
 Opportunities to parallelize existing tools will be sought during porting.
 All new plugin tools will be added to *Whitebox GAT* using this library of functions.
 The library currently contains the following tools:

 **GIS Analysis**
 - ***BufferRaster***: Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.